 The Berlin Spies is the fourth novel Gerlis has written since he left his job teaching journalism at the BBC in 2011.
 Like his first three books, The Berlin Spies is solidly rooted in historical reality, cleverly plotted, and features characters whose interactions are invariably plausible.
 Unlike the first three, this novel is extraordinarily complicated.
 The cast of “main characters” is four pages long.
 I was more than one-quarter of the way through the book before I figured out what was going on.
 But I’m glad I stuck it out.
 The story is richly rewarding.

-A new spy series from Alex Gerlis
+The second spy series from Alex Gerlis

 Prince of Spies (Richard Prince #1)—British spies and the Nazi V-2 rocket